Menu

 How does our curriculum support you and your children staying safe online?

 Our Computing curriculum places your children's safety at its heart.
 All classrooms, from early years to year 6, explore the most up to date online issues in an engaging way and at an age appropriate level.
-We use planning and resources from 'National Online Safety ', which have been developed in line with and to support statutory policy and recommended guidance.
+We use planning and resources from 'Project Evolve', which have been developed in line with and to support statutory policy and the latest recommended guidance.

 How can you support the school?